11 Questions to Ask Potential Roommates

 1. What do you do for a living, and what is your monthly income?

+Building a successful roommate relationship starts with the basis.
 This question is essentially a screening question, and the first thing that you should ask.
 Make sure the potential roommate can afford the rent price that you are requiring.
 For reference, a tenant should make around 3x the monthly rent to be eligible to live in the space.
 If you want to be sure, ask to see a recent pay stub.

 2. How long do you plan on staying?